mmuratarat/mmuratarat.github.io/_posts/2019-01-07-logistic-regression-in-Tensorflow.md

 \end{align}
 $$

-As you can see, maximizing the (log) likelihood is equivalent to minimizing the binary cross entropy.
+As you can see, maximizing the log-likelihood (minimizing the *negative* log-likelihood) is equivalent to minimizing the binary cross entropy.

 Now we can also understand why the cost for single data point comes as follows...
 The cost for a single data point is $- \log ( P( \mathbf{x}^{(i)} \mid y^{(i)} )) $, which can be written as: